Duco

 Hardware revisions:

-• BOX: The main ventilation box; provides fan control, ventilation state, Wi-Fi signal strength, and temperature (measured inside the housing; disabled by default).
+- BOX: The main ventilation box; provides fan control, ventilation state, target flow level, state end time, and Wi-Fi signal strength.

-• UCCO2: Wall-mounted CO₂ sensor unit; provides CO₂ concentration, CO₂ air quality index, and temperature.
+- UCCO2: Wall-mounted CO₂ sensor unit; provides CO₂ concentration and CO₂ air quality index.

-• BSRH: Humidity sensor module installed in the duct inlet of the DucoBox, wired directly to the PCB via cable; provides relative humidity, humidity air quality index, and temperature.
+- BSRH: Humidity sensor module installed in the duct inlet of the DucoBox, wired directly to the PCB via cable; provides relative humidity and humidity air quality index.

-• UCRH: Wireless humidity sensor module; provides relative humidity, humidity air quality index, and temperature.
+- UCRH: Wireless humidity sensor module; provides relative humidity and humidity air quality index.

-The following sensor module types are discovered but not yet supported:
+The following node types are discovered but not yet supported:

 When Home Assistant discovers a node with an unsupported type, it logs a warning and skips that node.
 All other nodes continue to work normally.